Poll: More than half of Americans strongly disapprove of Trump

 Trump’s job rating in last month’s NBC/WSJ poll was 41 percent.

-The new NBC/WSJ poll was conducted January 13-17 — after the controversy over Trump’s profane words about immigration from certain countries, during the possibility of a looming partial government shutdown and before the president’s one-year anniversary in office on January 20.
+The new NBC/WSJ poll was conducted Jan.
+13-17 — after the controversy over Trump’s profane words about immigration from certain countries, during the possibility of a looming partial government shutdown and before the president’s anniversary in office on Jan.
+20.

 “Disgusted,” “Scared,” “Hopeful,” “Proud”